-A change in the use of the monoclonal antibody erenumab (Aimovig ® ) in the prevention of migraine attacks has resulted from the comparison study with topiramate (1).
-As with the other monoclonal antibodies, erenumab was initially only found to have an additional benefit for patients for whom the previously approved drugs as best supportive care were not effective, tolerated or contraindicated.
-The new assessment is based on the results of the Hermes study (1), which compared migraine prophylaxis with erenumab and topiramate in patients with episodic and chronic migraine.
-The primary study endpoint was treatment discontinuations due to side effects.
-The proportion of patients with a reduction in monthly migraine days by at least 50% served as a secondary endpoint.
-Erenumab showed favorable results compared to topiramate for both target parameters.
-While 10.6% of erenumab-treated patients discontinued treatment due to side effects, 38.9% of topiramate-treated patients discontinued treatment.
-An improvement rate of at least 50% in the mean migraine days per month was seen in 55.4% of the patients treated with erenumab; in the topiramate group, a corresponding treatment result was only seen in 31.2%.
-There were also significant benefits of treatment with erenumab compared to placebo in terms of health-related quality of life.
+A change in the use of the monoclonal antibody erenumab (Aimovig® ) for the prevention of migraine attacks has resulted from the comparative study with topiramate (1).
+As with other monoclonal antibodies, erenumab was initially only found to offer additional benefit to patients for whom the previously approved drugs were ineffective, not tolerated, or contraindicated as best supportive care.
+The new assessment is based on the results of the Hermes study (1), which compared migraine prophylaxis with erenumab to that of topiramate in patients with episodic and chronic migraine.
+The primary endpoint was treatment discontinuation due to adverse events.
+The secondary endpoint was the proportion of patients with a reduction in monthly migraine days of at least 50%.
+For both endpoints, erenumab showed favorable results compared to topiramate.
+While 10.6% of patients treated with erenumab discontinued treatment due to side effects, this figure was 38.9% for patients treated with topiramate.
+A reduction of at least 50% in the mean number of migraine days per month was observed in 55.4% of patients treated with erenumab, compared to only 31.2% in the topiramate group.
+Significant benefits of treatment with erenumab compared to placebo were also evident with regard to health-related quality of life.

-Based on these results, a new benefit assessment procedure including price negotiations for erenumab was initiated.
-The G-BA found a considerable additional benefit of erenumab compared to topiramate for migraine patients with at least four migraine days per month who are eligible for conventional migraine prophylaxis.
-The subsequent negotiations with the National Association of Statutory Health Insurance Funds regarding the reimbursement of erenumab led to new criteria for the recognition of the regulation as a practice peculiarity.
-According to this, the prescriptions of Aimovig ® (active ingredient: erenumab) from April 1st, 2022 according to Section 130b Paragraph 2 SGB V by the testing body in the listed patient group have an additional benefit according to the G-BA resolution of May 2nd, 2019 and October 21st, 2021 from the first case of treatment to be recognized as a practice peculiarity if one of the following conditions exists:
+Based on these results, a new benefit assessment procedure, including price negotiations, was initiated for erenumab.
+The Federal Joint Committee (G-BA) determined that erenumab offers considerable additional benefit compared to topiramate for migraine patients with at least four migraine days per month who are eligible for conventional migraine prophylaxis.
+Subsequent negotiations with the National Association of Statutory Health Insurance Funds (GKV-Spitzenverband) regarding the reimbursement of erenumab led to new criteria for recognizing prescriptions as special practice treatments.
+Accordingly, prescriptions of Aimovig® (active ingredient: erenumab) must be recognized as special practice treatments by the review board from April 1, 2022, onwards, in accordance with Section 130b Paragraph 2 of the German Social Code, Book V (SGB V), for the specified patient group, with an additional benefit as determined by the G-BA resolutions of May 2, 2019, and October 21, 2021, starting from the first treatment case, if one of the following conditions is met:

-- Adults with at least 4 migraine days per month in whom therapy with at least one migraine prophylaxis (metoprolol, propranolol, flunarizine, topiramate, amitriptyline or Clostridium botulinum toxin type A) was unsuccessful or was not tolerated.
+- Adults with at least 4 migraine days per month, for whom therapy with at least one migraine prophylaxis (metoprolol, propranolol, flunarizine, topiramate, amitriptyline or clostridium botulinum toxin type A) has been unsuccessful or not tolerated.

-- Adults with at least 4 migraine days per month who are not suitable for any of the active ingredients mentioned The unsuitability must be documented.
+- Adults with at least 4 migraine days per month who for any of the listed active ingredients for migraine prophylaxis.
+This unsuitability must be documented.

-All other regulations are expressly not included in the practice specificity.
-The specifications of the specialist information must be taken into account.
-Treatment with erenumab should be initiated and monitored by physicians experienced in the diagnosis and treatment of patients with migraine.
-The patient's response must be documented by the doctor.
-Further details about corresponding documentation options in practice are described in the section “Effectiveness parameters in care provision”.
-For patients who have not shown a response after three months of treatment, the follow-up prescription is no longer covered by the practice specificity.
-The regulations on the specific nature of the practice do not exempt doctors from complying with the requirements of Section 12 SGB V and Section 9 of the Medicines Directive.
+All other prescriptions are expressly excluded from the practice-specific provisions.
+The instructions in the product information must be followed.
+Initiation and monitoring of treatment with erenumab should be carried out by physicians experienced in the diagnosis and treatment of patients with migraine.
+The patient's response must be documented by the physician.
+Further details regarding appropriate documentation options in practice are described in the section "Efficacy Parameters in the Care Process."
+For patients who have not shown a response after three months of treatment, subsequent prescriptions are no longer covered by the practice-specific provisions.
+The regulations concerning practice-specific provisions do not exempt physicians from complying with the requirements of Section 12 of the German Social Code, Book V (SGB V) and Section 9 of the Drug Directive.

-Continuous recording of migraine days per month should be carried out continuously during the use of monoclonal antibodies.
-Preferably, this can be done prospectively using digital applications such as the migraine app (2, 3).
-The data is continuously aggregated and analyzed to enable reliable progress and success monitoring.
-The operationalization of effectiveness can be achieved via a 50% reduction in migraine days per month.
-However, the number of days taken for acute medications should also be included in the evaluation analysis.
-The disability caused by the migraine should also be recorded.
-Instruments suitable for everyday practice include the MIDAS score, the HIT-6 score or the degree of disability due to headaches (GdBK score) in the migraine app.
-In contrast to the MIDAS and HIT-6 scores, the latter does not record functional professional, social and family limitations retrospectively from memory, but rather determines them prospectively during the course of treatment and continuously evaluates them in aggregate form.
-A reduction in migraine-related disability scores by 30% in relation to the MIDAS and GdBK score or by at least 5 points in the HIT-6 score can be viewed as a parameter for effectiveness.
-If you have chronic migraine, a reduction in the number of migraine days per month by at least 30% can be considered proof of effectiveness.
+Continuous monitoring of migraine days per month should be performed during monoclonal antibody treatment.
+This can preferably be done prospectively using digital applications such as the migraine app (2, 3).
+The data are continuously aggregated and analyzed to enable reliable monitoring of treatment progress and success.
+Efficacy can be operationalized by a 50% reduction in migraine days per month.
+However, the number of days taken for acute medication should also be included in the evaluation analysis.
+Disability caused by migraine should also be recorded.
+Suitable instruments for everyday clinical practice include the MIDAS score, the HIT-6 score, or the degree of disability due to headache (GdBK score) in the migraine app.
+Unlike the MIDAS and HIT-6 scores, the latter does not retrospectively assess functional occupational, social, and familial limitations from memory, but rather determines them prospectively during the course of treatment and continuously evaluates them in aggregated form.
+A reduction of 30% in migraine-related disability scores with respect to MIDAS and GdBK scores, or a reduction of at least 5 points in the HIT-6 score, can be considered a parameter for effectiveness.
+In cases of chronic migraine, a reduction of at least 30% in migraine days per month can be considered evidence of effectiveness.

 literature